Interview by Silvia Iacovcich

 Everyone can now download him from any corner of the world.
 Because in Nova, he is a nomad in the digital world, he’s been all over the world as a digital avatar now, so we can see him with the app and present himself everywhere to everyone parallel of Nova film.
-While we always keep asking what is real, what is fake, what is virtual, this is very hard to separate.
+While we always keep asking what is real, what is fake, and what is virtual, this is very hard to separate.

 In the world we are facing, this is all mixed.
-Our idea of reality is what makes fiction, story, drama, digital life.
-What do we have, which is “real”?
+Our idea of reality is what makes fiction, story, drama, and digital life.
+What do we have which is “real”?
 You or your Instagram?
 On social media, I can see you with the right light, looking fit, but when I meet you in real life, you are probably another person, so I think this is not the only question for us nowadays.

 I believe that the problem is how to bridge this gap realistically.
 We can do something interesting, crossing over from these different paths and making these borders broader, playing with these two sides instead of just separating them.

-NOVA is a collection of videos, photographs, and archive materials – how important is the memory to the characters in your works, whose ability to travel through time and space changes its use?
+NOVA is a collection of videos, photographs, and archive materials – how important is memory to the characters in your works, whose ability to travel through time and space changes its use?

 As a human, the child’s body can’t get time travel in NOVA, but he can travel as a spirit instead.
 He is a real actor, a real body.
 He has met his father in different times (as a young father and young kid); he is like a spirit, having information about the present, past, and future: he has information like a ghost body.

 The project is filled with memory, a presented group of memories: as the research of the background of Nova, the film is also about the group memory of the Chinese, since New China in 1949, it’s a reference to it.
-You can see the buildings, the costumes, the appliances, the furniture: all of this represents old china, old memories.
+You can see the buildings, the costumes, the appliances, the furniture: all of this represents old China, and old memories.

-It is a very mixed memory, but it is kind of stuck in the past because it mixes with time travel and sci-fi and as it’s the concept of the movie – to move from an old China to a future one.
+It is a very mixed memory, but it is kind of stuck in the past because it mixes with time travel and sci-fi and, as it’s the concept of the movie – to move from an old China to a future one.

 In all of your works – and Blueprints and Nova in particular – we see the interaction of opposites – alienation and love, building and demolition?

-The title of my upcoming show at the UCCA Center For Contemporary Art is “Staging The Era,” and it will be a great example of it because when you are talking about the conflicts, you are right, I always like to fill in these two sides.
-Staging the era is my way to present all these elements’ worldview; I like to take objective views to see the world, so my works include all these conflicting elements.
+The title of my upcoming show at the UCCA Center For Contemporary Art is “Staging The Era,” and it will be a great example of it because when you are talking about the conflicts, you are right; I always like to fill in these two sides.
+Staging the era is my way to present all these elements’ worldviews; I like to take objective views to see the world, so my works include all these conflicting elements.

 The last exhibition at NYUAD Art Gallery is conceived to be reproduced on a phone screen – how do you see your art changing in the next few years?

 I have more and more projects being transferred online, and for museums and institutions, the digital platform has become more and more important for artists.
-There are many invitations to online shows and online views: you can smell the way changing, but I think the real live exhibition is important.
+There are many invitations to online shows and online views: you can smell the way changing, but I think the real life exhibition is important.

-You get to the museum to see the show, the artworks, and it’s so different because you can immerse in the exhibition site to locate the artwork and decide if you want to be with the audience or without the audience.
+You get to the museum to see the show, the artwork, and it’s so different because you can immerse in the exhibition site to locate the artwork and decide if you want to be with the audience or without the audience.
 On the internet, you have so many selections you can choose from, and you can even have more open selections at the same time, or you can speed up the video.